Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: kgem

+where the circular correlation is defined as $[\textbf{a} \star \textbf{b}]_i = \sum_{k=0}^{d-1} \textbf{a}_{k} * \textbf{b}_{(i+k)\ mod \ d}$.
 By using the correlation operator each component represents a sum over a fixed partition over pairwise interactions.
 This enables the model to put semantic similar interactions into the same partition and share weights through .
 Similarly irrelevant interactions of features could also be placed into the same partition which could be assigned a small weight in .